jonnonz1/nz-statute-book/acts/public/1993/health-sector-transfers-act-1993.md

 Where any land is transferred to a transferee under this Act, the use of that land which is established at the date of the transfer shall be deemed to be a permitted activity under the Resource Management Act 1991 until the next completion of the review of the district plan or appropriate part of the district plan, and thereafter the status of that use shall be as provided from time to time in or under the district plan.

 ### 9 Title to land
-(1) The District Land Registrar shall, on written application by any person authorised by the Minister and on payment of the prescribed fee,—
+(1) The Registrar-General of Land must, on written application by any person authorised by the Minister and on payment of the prescribed fee,—
-  (a) register a transferee as the proprietor, in substitution for the transferor, of the estate or the interest of the transferor, in any land which is incorporated in the register or otherwise registered in the land registry office of the land registration district concerned and which is transferred to the transferee under this Act; and
+  (a) register a transferee as the owner, in substitution for the transferor, of the estate or interest of the transferor, in any land for which a record of title has been issued and that is transferred to the transferee under this Act; and
-  (b) make such entries in the register and on any outstanding documents of title and generally do all such things as may be necessary to give effect to this clause.
+  (b) make such entries against that record of title and do anything else that may be necessary to give effect to this clause.
 (2) The powers conferred by subclause (1) may be exercised in respect of an estate or interest that is incorporated in the register by virtue of a lease or licence that has expired or has been determined.
-(3) A District Land Registrar shall, on written application by any person authorised by the Minister and on payment of the prescribed fee, issue a certificate of title for land vested in a transferee in accordance with clause 10(1) of this schedule in form 1 of Schedule 1 of the Land Transfer Act 1952, amended as appropriate.
+(3) The Registrar-General of Land must, on written application by any person authorised by the Minister and on payment of the prescribed fee, issue a record of title for land vested in a transferee in accordance with clause 10(1) of this schedule.
-(4) As soon as registration is accomplished in accordance with subclause (1) or a certificate of title is issued in accordance with subclause (3), the transferee shall, except where the interest acquired is either an easement in gross or an estate as lessee or mortgagee, be deemed to be seized of an estate in fee simple in possession in respect of that land.
+(4) As soon as registration is accomplished in accordance with subclause (1) or a record of title is issued in accordance with subclause (3), the transferee shall, except where the interest acquired is either an easement in gross or an estate as lessee or mortgagee, be deemed to be seised of an estate in fee simple in possession in respect of that land.
 (5) Applications in accordance with subclauses (1) and (3) shall specify the name of the transferee and the date of the agreement, together with a description of the land sufficient to identify it and, in the case of applications under subclause (3), a certificate by the Chief Surveyor for the district concerned as to the correctness of such description.

 ### 10 Transfer of Crown land
-(1) Notwithstanding any other provision of this Act, Crown land within the meaning of the Land Act 1948 and any lands of the Crown other than lands registered under the Land Transfer Act 1952 that are to be vested in a transferee pursuant to this Act shall—
+(1) Notwithstanding any other provision of this Act, Crown land within the meaning of the Land Act 1948 and any lands of the Crown other than lands registered under the Land Transfer Act 2017 that are to be vested in a transferee pursuant to this Act shall—
   (a) be identified by an adequate legal description, or on plans lodged in the office of the Chief Surveyor for the land district in which the land is situated (being plans certified as correct for the purposes of this clause by that Chief Surveyor); and
   (b) as so identified, vest in the transferee—
     (i) in accordance with a proposal approved by, and on a date specified in, an Order in Council made under section 5 of this Act; or
     (ii) pursuant to, and on a date specified in, an Order in Council made for the purposes of this clause; or (iii) pursuant to, and on a date specified in, a notice in the Gazette given for the purposes of this clause by the Minister or by a person authorised in writing by the Minister.
-(2) Every notice given under subclause (1)(b)(iii) may be given on such terms and conditions as the Minister or a person authorised in writing by the Minister, as the case may be, thinks fit, and shall have effect according to its tenor.
+(2) Every notice given under subclause (1)﻿(b)﻿(iii) may be given on such terms and conditions as the Minister or a person authorised in writing by the Minister, as the case may be, thinks fit, and shall have effect according to its tenor.
 (3) Nothing in this Act or in any transfer of land to a transferee under this Act shall derogate from the provisions of section 10 or section 11 of the Crown Minerals Act 1991.

 ### 11 Land certification
-(1) Before a District Land Registrar issues a certificate of title in respect of any land vested in a transferee under clause 10 of this schedule, the District Land Registrar shall either receive under the hand of or request from the Director-General within the meaning of section 2 of the Survey Act 1986 or any Chief Surveyor a certificate in the form set out in Schedule 2 of the Land Act 1948 as to the legal description of the land, any trusts, reservations, or restrictions affecting the land, and any other matters that the District Land Registrar considers appropriate.
+(1) Before the Registrar-General of Land issues a record of title in respect of any land vested in a transferee under clause 10, the Registrar-General of Land must receive from the chief executive as defined in section 4 of the Cadastral Survey Act 2002 or the Surveyor-General a certificate in the form set out in Schedule 2 of the Land Act 1948 as to the legal description of the land, any trusts, reservations, or restrictions affecting the land, and any other matters that the Registrar-General of Land considers appropriate.
-(2) A certificate in accordance with subclause (1) shall be filed by the District Land Registrar in the Land Registry Office and shall be conclusive evidence to the District Land Registrar of the matters required to be stated in that certificate.
+(2) A certificate received in accordance with subclause (1) must be filed by the Registrar-General of Land and is conclusive evidence to the Registrar-General of Land of the matters required to be stated in that certificate.

 ### 12 Certification of easements
-(1) Where land is vested in a transferee under clause 10 of this schedule subject to the reservation of or together with any easement, not being an easement previously registered under the Land Transfer Act 1952, the Director-General within the meaning of section 2 of the Survey Act 1986 or any Chief Surveyor shall include in the certificate given under clause 11(1) of this schedule a sufficient description of the easement and particulars as to the rights and powers, terms, covenants, conditions, or restrictions attaching thereto.
+(1) Where land is vested in a transferee under clause 10 of this schedule subject to the reservation of or together with any easement, not being an easement previously registered under the Land Transfer Act 2017, the Surveyor-General must include in the certificate given under clause 11(1) of this schedule a sufficient description of the easement and particulars as to the rights and powers, terms, covenants, conditions, or restrictions attaching thereto.
-(2) The District Land Registrar shall enter a memorial of the easement upon the relevant certificate of title by reference to the certificate in which it is described as if that certificate were the instrument creating the easement.
+(2) The Registrar-General of Land shall enter a memorial of the easement upon the relevant record of title by reference to the certificate in which it is described as if that certificate were the instrument creating the easement.
-(3) Where a memorial of an easement is entered upon the relevant certificate of title under subclause (2), the easement shall be treated for all purposes including all subsequent dealings as if it had been created under the Land Transfer Act 1952.
+(3) Where a memorial of an easement is entered upon the relevant record of title under subclause (2), the easement shall be treated for all purposes including all subsequent dealings as if it had been created under the Land Transfer Act 2017.

 ### 13 Orders in Council relating to transfer of assets and liabilities
 (1) For the purpose of facilitating the transfer of assets and liabilities to a transferee under this Act, the Governor-General may from time to time, by Order in Council (whether made under this clause or section 5 or otherwise), do any 1 or more of the following: